jonas-schievink/rubble/demos/nrf52-demo/README.md

-# `nrf52810-demo`
+# `nrf52-demo`

 This is a demo application we're using when hacking on Rubble.
-It targets the nRF52810.
+It runs on any chip in the nRF52 family.

 The demo allows establishing a connection and provides a GATT server.
 A *lot* of things are logged over the UART, so it's recommended to hook that up.